A non-degeneracy theorem for interacting fermions in one dimension: Main Results

 The first problem can be overcome by using the unique continuation property of the ground-state guaranteed by the PF theorem.
 Note that this property is only proven for the ground-state, which explains why we can only obtain inequalities for the lowest eigenvalue of $H_N(v,w)$.
 To deal with the second difficulty, we rely on a distributional definition of the Neumann trace (or normal derivative).
-While this definition is the same as in previous works, e.g., \cite{GM09} where the Laplacian with non-local (Robin) boundary conditions is considered, we emphasize that the situation here is more delicate for two reasons.
+While this definition is the same as in previous works, see, e.g., \cite{GM09} where the Laplacian with non-local (Robin) boundary conditions is considered, we emphasize that the situation here is more delicate for two reasons.
 First, the non-local boundary conditions here are imposed directly in the form domain of the operator, as opposed to adding a non-local form along the boundary as done in \cite{GM09}.
 Second, an eigenfunction $\Psi$ of $H_N(v,w)$ has, in general, no more regularity than $\mH^1$.
 In particular, its Laplacian has no more regularity than $\mH^{-1}$, and therefore, the usual definition of the weak Neumann trace, which requires $\Delta \Psi$ to be at least in $\mH^{s}$ for $s > -1/2$, see \cite[(3.17)]{GM09}, is not meaningful.

-Fortunately, we can still show that, despite this lack of regularity, a meaningful sense can be given to the Neumann trace of eigenfunctions along any open subset of the boundary where they vanish; this result crucially relies on the locality of the operator $H_N(v,w)$, a property that indirectly underlies many of the arguments used here.
+Fortunately, despite this lack of regularity, we can still show that a meaningful sense can be given to the Neumann trace of eigenfunctions along any open subset of the boundary where said eigenfunction vanish.
+This result crucially relies on the locality of the operator $H_N(v,w)$, a property that indirectly underlies many of the arguments used here.
 We then obtain an explicitly formula for this weak Neumann trace that could be new and of independent interest; see Lemma~\ref{lem:Ntrace formula}.
 By combining this formula with a positivity property of the boundary conditions, which is inherited by the ground-state (see Theorem~\ref{thm:PFFermi}), we can show that the Neumann trace of the ground-state vanishes whenever its Dirichlet trace vanishes.
-This allows us to extend the form domain of $H_N(v,w)$ and carry out the extension argument of Filonov to complete the proof of the unique continuation along the boundary in Theorem~\ref{thm:UCP boundary}.
+This allows us to extend the form domain of $H_N(v,w)$ and carry out the extension argument of Filonov to obtain a contradiction, thereby completing the proof of the boundary unique continuation result in Theorem~\ref{thm:UCP boundary}.
 Theorem~\ref{thm:eigenvalues} then follows from standard arguments.